marklogic-community/bill/README.txt

 8) Download and unzip the Shakespeare XML source from the URL above.

 9) Modify the $playdir variable in the load_bill.xqy script to point to the directory in which you have copied the Shakespeare XML files.
+On UNIX systems, make sure the directory and its parent directory is readable by the daemon user (or the user under which MarkLogic Server runs).

 10) Execute the load_bill.xqy script to load the shakespeare XML into the database.
 For example, run the following in a browser: